Search This Blog

 Not an additive in sight!

-What you need to make this beanie burger recipe
+What you need to make this quick bean burger recipe

 Here are the simple ingredients you need to make these beanie burgers.